-Magda Jablkowska-Citko, Toluna/Harris Interactive, Laurence Vogel, Enterprise Account Director, Toluna, and Jonny Bingham, Bingham & Jones
+Magda Jablkowska-Citko, Research Director at Harris Interactive UK, Laurence Vogel, Enterprise Account Director at Toluna, and Jonny Bingham of Bingham & Jones

 From an emotional perspective, people feel much different today compared to a few years ago.
 This is being driven by a variety of circumstances—including the effects of the COVID-19 pandemic, the cost-of-living crisis, and the war in Ukraine—and has led us to wonder, ‘what are consumers doing to improve their mood or indulge?’